Sharper

 Grown Up Love

-My work space in my office and even in the portable office of my briefcase is filled with special reminders.
-I have gifts from missionaries, mementoes from coworkers, souvenirs from friends.
+My workspace in my office and even the portable office of my backpack is filled with special reminders.
+I have gifts from missionaries, mementos from coworkers, and souvenirs from friends.
 But my most precious treasures are those handmade expressions of love from my kids.
-They might be simple bookmarkers or more elaborate statues, but they are from my kids just for me.
+They might be simple bookmarks or more elaborate statues, but they are from my kids just for me.
 I wouldn’t trade the world for them.

 • Do I express love to God the same way I did as a “baby” Christian?
 Or are my expressions maturing?

-• Do I tell Betsy I love her the same I said it nearly 20 years ago when we got married?
+• Do I tell my wife I love her the same way I said it all those years ago when we first got married?
 Or am I finding new ways to say it?

-How about you: Is your love — and the expression of your love to others — growing up?
+Let me ask you a question too: Is your love—and the expression of your love to others—growing up?

 ‘Tis The Season